HeatherRemacle/exchangelabops/pages/contributing.md

 ### How to Create an Issue
 Information on how to create an issue on GitHub can be found [here](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue).

+You can create an issue for this playbook [here](https://github.com/bcgov/CITZ-IMB-playbook/issues/new/).

 ### Guidelines for Creating Issues
 To help our developers resolve your issue, we suggest the following:
 - Include the URL of the page with the issue.